Sundarkumaran95/Phonepe/README.md

 Extract the data from Json format pandas dataframe.

-Export the Json format for analysis and visualization purpose
+Export the CSV format for analysis and visualization purpose

 Connect Sqlite3 data base.